CodyPerakslis/polymath/README.md

 This repo is for polyglot math (multiple coding languages).

 > :warning: This repo will have solutions to a few archived Project Euler challenges.
 Please do not look if you are attempting these problems.
-PE gives permission to make the methods of the first 100 public, so those are the problems I look at.
+PE gives permission to make the methods of the first 100 public.

 ### Languages